This post may contain affiliate links. Please see our Disclosure Policy for details

 How To Quickly Declutter Your Living Room

 Living rooms tend to be a natural dump zone.
 The minute a family member walks through the door, the piles start to build.
-They fling their jackets over the back of the couch.
-Then they pile their shoes on the floor and toss their backpacks wherever there’s an empty spot.
+Everybody tosses their jackets over the back of the couch.
+They pile their shoes on the floor and toss their backpacks wherever there’s an empty spot.

 Your living room quickly became a cluttered mess and it’s driving you crazy.
 Sitting there scowling isn’t going to make you feel any better, so you might as well get busy and declutter the living room.
 This is how I get mine done quickly.

 Starting with the flat surfaces, scan the entire room and make mental notes of everything that needs to be removed.
 If there’s a ton of stuff that needs to be removed, you might want to grab the garbage can and a couple of baskets so you can clear it out more quickly.

 If your living room is anything like mine, you’ll be looking at cups, glasses, snack plates, shoes, jackets, and other miscellaneous clothing items from every person in your family.
 GRRR – the nerve.